ABZ-Aaron/DataEngineerZoomCamp/README.md

 9. Next I setup `pgadmin`.
 This is a way for us to interact with our database in a more user friendly, web based graphical interface.
 I actually have pgadmin installed.
 But we can also run a docker container of this.
 We just need to make sure our postgres and pgadmin containers are in the same `network` - and give both of them a name in that network.
 This ensures that we can connect to our postgres engine, and thus database, from pgadmin.

   Here's how we can amend our `docker run` command for postgres to add it to a network and give it a name.
 Giving a name to pgadmin isn't too important, but it's important we give postgres a name so we can connect to it from pgadmin.
+We first creare the network:

+  `docker network create pg-network`

+  Then run postgres container:

   ```
   docker run -it \